-Despite operating over 188,000 pieces of transportation equipment, our single greatest asset is our people.
+Despite operating more than 189,000 pieces of transportation equipment, our single greatest asset and one of the factors differentiating us from our competitors is our service-oriented people.
 J.B.
-Hunt strives to provide a supportive and safe work environment for its employees where diverse and innovative ideas can be fostered to solve problems and provide value-added services for our customers.
-Our employees, customers, vendors and the communities where we operate also share diverse backgrounds and an equally diverse range of interests and passions.
-J.B.
-Hunt puts forth its best effort to support initiatives reflecting the company values that are shared with its stakeholders.
-In 2022, we renamed our Human Resources department to the People Team as a reflection of our people-first thinking.
+Hunt strives to provide a supportive and safe work environment for its employees, where diverse and innovative ideas can be fostered to solve problems and provide value-added services for our customers.
+We put forth our best effort to support initiatives that benefit our people and reflect our company values of integrity, respect, innovation, safety and excellence, which are shared by our stakeholders.